Social Benefits Schemes

 The National Association for the Visual Arts (NAVA) has over the years undertaken research into a number of problems and issues faced by artists under the social security system and advocated policy solutions.

-Over many years NAVA has been lobbying for a number of changes to the way artists are treated under the social security system.
-The main social security problems faced by artists that NAVA has uncovered in its research:
+Over many years NAVA has been lobbying for a number of changes to the way artists are recognised and treated under the social security system:

 The Visual Arts Industry Guidelines Research Project (VAIGRP) ran from 1998 to 2001.
 It was a ‘strategic partnerships’ project funded by the Australian Research Council and the Australia Council.
 Two research reports in particular – Rice (2001) and Hollister (2001) – were focused on social security systems and artists.
 The findings of the Visual Arts Industry Guidelines Research Project highlighted two main problems of government income support and employment schemes: